LLNL/axom/src/docs/sphinx/coding_guide/sec07_documentation.rst

 Doxygen inline comments
 ^^^^^^^^^^^^^^^^^^^^^^^^

-7.14 Inline Doxygen comments **may** for class/struct data members, enum values, function arguments, etc.
+7.14 Inline Doxygen comments **may** be used for class/struct data members, enum values, function arguments, etc.

       When inline comments are used, they **must** appear after the item **on the same line** and **must** use the following syntax::